f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application-migration-setup-nutanix.rst

 **Step 2: Integrating Nutanix origin pool to the VMware load balancer**

-Step 2.1: Creating origin pool for app in Nutanix

 From **Multi-Cloud Network Connect** and navigate to Manage > Origin Pools to create an origin pool.

 .. image:: ./assets/mig_vmware_to_nutanix_op_creation.jpg